-A "starving" nanoparticle that enters your body and eats your internal waste looks almost like a nightmare straight out of a Dick novel, but it could be a future defense.
-As absurd as it may sound, it could be foolproof against heart attacks, strokes and other deadly diseases.
+A “hungry” nanoparticle entering your body and eating your internal waste almost sounds like a nightmare out of a Dick novel, but it could be a future defense.
+As crazy as it sounds, it could be foolproof against heart attacks, strokes and other deadly diseases.

-Developed by scientists at the state universities of Michigan and Stanford, the innovative nanoparticle called "Trojan Horse" (a name borrowed more in the world of computer viruses than mythology) works by munching on portions of the plaques responsible for heart attacks.
+Developed by scientists at Michigan State and Stanford universities, the innovative nanoparticle called “Trojan Horse” (a name borrowed more from the world of computer viruses than mythology) works by nibbling portions of the plaques responsible for heart attacks.

-To better represent the concept, the researchers recently demonstrated that the specially developed nanoparticle is able to precisely adapt to the plaque responsible for arteriosclerosis, a leading cause of death.
+To better represent the concept, researchers recently demonstrated that the specially developed nanoparticle is able to precisely adapt to the plaque responsible for atherosclerosis, a leading cause of death.

-"Nanotherapy enters inflammatory monocytes (a type of white blood cell) in the blood and carries them to plaque where they become macrophages that devour cell debris," he said.
-Bryan Smith, associate professor of biomedical engineering at MSU.
+“The nanotherapy enters inflammatory monocytes (a type of white blood cell) in the blood and delivers them into plaque where they become macrophages that devour cellular debris,” he said Bryan Smith, associate professor of biomedical engineering at MSU.

 Trojan Horse: the nanoparticle stabilizes the plaque with minimal side effects.